Campeche Yucatan Peninsula, Mexico Travel Guide

 Edzná was formerly a thriving agricultural center, utilizing an elegant water management system.

-Less crowded than different major Mayan locations in the Yucatán, offering a more tranquil exploration experience.
+Less crowded than different major Mayan locations in the Yucatán, providing a more tranquil exploration experience.

-Approximately 4-5 hours drive southeast of Campeche, near the Guatemalan border, within the vast Calakmul Biosphere Reserve.
+Approximately 4-5 hours drive to the southeast of Campeche, near the Guatemalan border, within the vast Calakmul Biosphere Reserve.
 A monumental ancient Mayan city, once a dominant power.

 Recognized for both its heritage significance and its the natural environment around environment.